nasa/cumulus/docs/deployment/README.md

     CMR_PASSWORD=cmrpassword
     EARTHDATA_CLIENT_ID=clientid
     EARTHDATA_CLIENT_PASSWORD=clientpassword

+Note that the `.env.sample` file may be hidden, so if you do not see it, show hidden files.

 For security it is highly recommended that you prevent `apps/.env` from being accidentally committed to the repository by keeping it in the `.gitignore` file at the root of this repository.